rubenoid/LiCli/README.md

 $ make run
 ```

-On first run you will be asked for a API Token.
+On first run you will be asked for an API Token.
 You can get one here: https://lichess.org/account/oauth/token (you need a LiChess account).